Introduction to Algorithm Analysis

 • Algorithm Engineering:

-• Design and implement algorithm and data structure
+• Design and implement algorithms and data structures

 • Test all aspects of the system to ensure correctness